Oklahoma banned trans students from bathrooms. Now a bullied student is dead

 Oklahoma banned trans students from bathrooms.
-Now a bullied student is dead after a fight
+Now Nex Benedict is dead after a fight at school

 Nex Benedict died one day after a fight in a school bathroom.
 Their mother Sue Benedict tells Bevan Hurley that the gender fluid teenager endured more than a year of abuse simply for being who they were